A Smile You Can Be Proud Of!

 Partial dentures are recommended to patients who have lost one or more teeth but not enough to warrant a complete denture.
 Together this structure holds the dentures firmly in your mouth.
 Our on-site lab is leveraged to handcraft everything from the denture structure to your missing teeth.
 Your partial dentures will be custom-designed to perfectly fit alongside your natural teeth.
 Unlike complete dentures, you don’t have to get any of your natural teeth extracted.

 At Claxton Denture Clinic, we can develop removable partial dentures that support your natural teeth through precision attachments.
 Precision attachments enable this oral appliance to get securely attached to the rest of your teeth and give you a stable and comfortable fit.
 We partner with patients to make necessary adjustments to their partial dentures, giving them the best fit in terms of both function and aesthetics.
 It is quite common for patients to need several customizations to get their best smiles, and our denturist, Dr. Dwight Claxton, DD, is dedicated to providing them with the best service experience through comprehensive services at our advanced on-site lab.
 If you are looking to get a fully functional set of partial dentures made just for you, book an appointment with us at our clinic in Orangeville or Shelburne.

 Implant-supported dentures are anchored to your gums and provide the most stable, like-real teeth replacement option.
-Our denturist will help determine if implants are appropriate for you, and he will help you locate a surgeon to perform the implantation.
-After implantation is performed, our denturist will design and fit the denture appliance and affix it to the implants.
+We will help determine if implants are appropriate for you, and will then help you locate a surgeon to perform the implantation.
+After the implantation is performed, we will design and fit the denture appliance, and affix it to the implants.

 Immediate dentures enable you to avoid a period of being without teeth.
 Your dentures will be created from mouth impressions taken while any natural teeth remain, and then inserted in your mouth directly following tooth extraction.